 On the bright side, we have the flexibility to spend more meaningful and memorable time with them doing other things like hosting blind taste test dinner parties, for example.

 With no more team lunches and water-cooler chats, relationships with colleagues become strictly business, for better (and mostly) for worse.

-Working from home benefits our most important relationships more than it hurts them.
+Working from home benefits my most important relationships more than it hurts them.
 Pro.

-Everyone we know who has made the move to working from home has gone through the following four stages of loneliness:
+Everyone we know who has shifted to entirely working from home has gone through the following four stages of loneliness:

-- At first, we delight at the freedom and solitude of working from home.
+- Initial delight at the freedom and solitude of working from home.

 - Delight disintegrates into monotony as the days pass.